• Skip to primary navigation

 4 handfuls arugula

 • Place chopped lemon and chopped red onion to each plate as well as about 1 teaspoon of dijon mustard.
-Top with ½ tablespoon of fried capers and a sprig of dill.
+Top with fried capers and a sprig of dill.
 Serve!

 Equipment (may contain affiliate links)